 Users that bring their laptops (or even desktops) often connect to the Internet for application installation and bookmarking of interesting web sites.
 Early arrival may provide enough time to assist installation, configuration and demonstration of Linux on hardware.
 Come early, come often!

 The Saint Louis, Missouri (MO), Hazelwood Linux Users Group (HZWLUG) is for newcomers to Linux.

-Our meetings will usually be held from 7:00 PM to 9:00 PM ( with rooms reserved from 6:30 for setup ) on the fourth Tuesday of each month.
+Our meetings will usually be held from 7:00 PM to 9:00 PM ( with rooms reserved from 6:30 for setup ) on the fourth Tuesday of each month, except December.
 We must be out of the room and building NLT 9:00 PM.
 However, for the foreseeable future locations and days of the month will be changing.